statengeneraal/laws-markdown/verdrag/patent/cooperation/treaty/BWBV0004680/README.md

 (i) only by unanimous consent, or

-(ii) only if none of the Contracting States whose national Office acts as an International Searching or Preliminary Examining Authority dissents and, where such Authority is an intergovernmental organization, if the Contracting State member of that organization authorized for that purose by the other member States within the competent body of such organization does not dissent.
+(ii) only if none of the Contracting States whose national Office acts as an International Searching or Preliminary Examining Authority dissents and, where such Authority is an intergovernmental organization, if the Contracting State member of that organization authorized for that purpose by the other member States within the competent body of such organization does not dissent.

 (b) Exclusion, for the future, of any such Rules from the applicable requirement shall require the fulfillment of the conditions referred to in subparagraph *(a)* (i) or *(a)* (ii), respectively.